EduGonO/notes/notes/Preface.md

 ⠀ ⠀
 ### quotes i like

-*the limits of my language are the limits of my world.*
+*"the limits of my language are the limits of my world."*

 - ludwig wittgenstein

+⠀ ⠀

 *«algún día recordaremos, recordaremos», se decía con la seguridad de que el origen de la fiesta, como todos los gestos del hombre, existía intacto en el tiempo y que bastaba un esfuerzo, un querer ver, para leer en el tiempo la historia del tiempo.*

 - elena garro, [[recuerdos del porvenir]]

+⠀ ⠀

-*the reason you can't look at a photograph for a long time is because there's virtually no time in it—the imbalance between the two experiences the first and second lookings, is too extreme.*
+*"the reason you can't look at a photograph for a long time is because there's virtually no time in it—the imbalance between the two experiences the first and second lookings, is too extreme."*
 - david hockney, true to life

+⠀ ⠀

-*"All of us had been trained by Kelly Johnson and believed fanatically in his insistence that an airplane that looked beautiful would fly the same way."*
+*"all of us believed fanatically that an airplane that looked beautiful would fly the same way."*
 - ben rich, skunk works

+⠀ ⠀

 *"we look at the world once, in childhood.*
 *the rest is memory."*
 - louise glück, *nosotros, meadowlands*

+⠀ ⠀

 *"my pencil and I are more clever than I."*
 - albert einstein

+⠀ ⠀

 *"high-level sciences enable us to understand emergent phenomena, of which the most important are, life, thought and computation."*
 - david deutsch

+⠀ ⠀

 "steal all the clocks and watches

 in the world.

 Destroy them."

 - yoko ono, clock piece

+⠀ ⠀

 *"in the end, stories are about one person saying to another: this is the way it feels to me. can you understand what i'm saying? does it feel this way to you too?"*
 - kazuo ishiguro, nobel acceptance speech

 ⠀ ⠀

 ⠀ ⠀